flexera-public/rightscale_cookbooks/cookbooks/rightscale/README.md

 have the same packages as a RightImage does.

-The `rightscale::setup_redhat` recipe registers Red Hat servers with Red Hat Network Classic on AWS and Red Hat Content Delivery Network on other clouds when the `rightscale/redhat/username` and `rightscale/redhat/password` inputs are set.
-For more information on the differences between RHN Classic and Red Hat Subscription Management, please see [this article](https://access.redhat.com/site/articles/63269).
+The `rightscale::setup_redhat` recipe registers Red Hat servers with Red Hat Content Delivery Network when the `rightscale/redhat/username` and `rightscale/redhat/password` inputs are set.

 ## USAGE: